phalcon-orphanage/docs/es/reference/controllers.rst

 Creating a Base Controller
 --------------------------
-Some application features like access control lists, translation, cache, and template engines are often common to many controllers.
+Some application features like access control lists, translation, caching and template engines are often common to many controllers.
 In cases like these the creation of a "base controller" is encouraged to ensure your code stays DRY_.
 A base controller is simply a class that extends the :doc:`Phalcon\\Mvc\\Controller <../api/Phalcon_Mvc_Controller>` and encapsulates the common functionality that all controllers must have.
 In turn, your controllers extend the "base controller" and have